BeemerJ/Moss-Essential-Software-Guide/MAIN.md

     > Really great free image editing software with lots of plugins and support. [_Plugin List_](lol)

   * [**Shotcut**](https://shotcut.org/)
-    > Better than most but a great alternative for a alot more in-depth editing is [**Davinci Resolve**](https://www.blackmagicdesign.com/products/davinciresolve)
+    > Better than most simple editors though a great alternative for a alot more in-depth editing is [**Davinci Resolve**](https://www.blackmagicdesign.com/products/davinciresolve)

 #### Office / Development